mdmoinn/Power_BI_Project/README.md

 SCENARIO 1:
   - We have total 35 suppliers out of which 16 are Ferrous suppliers & 19 are Non-Ferrous supplier
   - Overall 17 are Small MSME Suppliers, 6 are Medium MSME Suppliers & 12 are Non-MSME Suppliers
-  - As per strategy status 14 are No-Go suupliers & 21 are Go suppliers
+  - As per strategy status 14 are No-Go suppliers & 21 are Go suppliers
   - Suppliers are mainly located in South & Centre of India & small presence in North India
-  - Top supplier interms of Volume is "AM&ACP" which is present in Bangalore who has both Casting & Machining with payment terms upto 90 days
+  - Top supplier in terms of Volume is "AM&ACP" which is present in Bangalore who has both Casting & Machining with payment terms upto 90 days

 SCENARIO 2:
   - Supplier Purchase Volume for Non-Ferrous is from "AM&ACP" which is 1.407M & for Ferrous is from "BIPL" - 202M, "SSI" - 200M & "APPPL" 192M